CBMT-DT: News operation

 CBMT-DT presently broadcasts 10 hours, 40 minutes of locally produced newscasts each week (with two hours each weekday, a half-hour on Saturdays and ten minutes on Sundays); in regards to the number of hours devoted to news programming, it is the lowest local newscast output out of any English-language television station in the Montreal market.
 CBMT airs local news programming for Montreal seven days a week.
-On weekdays, the station airs a 30-minute newscast at 6:00 pm to 6:30 p.m. and a half-hour newscast at 11 p.m.
+On weekdays, the station airs half-hour newscasts at 6 and 11 p.m.
 On weekends, Montreal at 6 airs on Saturdays for 30 minutes and a ten-minute summary airs on Sundays at 11 p.m.

+Anchor Debra Arbec won the Canadian Screen Award for Best Local Anchor at the 12th Canadian Screen Awards in 2024.

 Technical information

 Analogue-to-digital conversion

 CBMT began broadcasting its digital signal over-the-air on February 21, 2005.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 21.
-Through the use of PSIP, digital television receivers display CBMT-DT's virtual channel as 6.1.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 21, using virtual channel 6.

 Former transmitters

 CBMT once operated over 50 analogue rebroadcasters throughout the province of Quebec and in three communities in northern Manitoba: Brochet, Poplar River, and Shamattawa.

-Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
-None of CBC or Radio-Canada's rebroadcasters were converted to digital.
+Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down the CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
+None of the CBC or Radio-Canada's rebroadcasters were converted to digital.

 Transmitters in mandatory markets were required to go digital or be taken off the air by the transition deadline of August 31, 2011.
 The CBC had originally decided that none of its rebroadcasters will transition to digital and instead will remain in analogue.
 The CBC had rebroadcasters of CBMT in the following mandatory markets: